Free multiplicative convolution with an arbitrary measure on the real line: Introduction and statement of results

 \section{Introduction and statement of results}

-Free independence was introduced by Voiculescu \cite{V2006symmetries} from considerations in Operator Algebras.
+Free independence was introduced by Voiculescu \cite{V2006symmetries} from considerations in operator algebras.
 In this theory, two binary operations between probability measures are fundamental: free additive and free multiplicative convolutions that correspond to the addition and multiplication of freely independent operators.
 More precisely, for two probability measures $\mu,\nu$ on $\RR$, their \emph{free additive convolution} $\mu\addconv\nu$ is the law of $X+Y$ where $X,Y$ are self-adjoint operators that are freely independent, affiliated to a von Neumann algebra with a normal faithful tracial state, and have distributions $\mu,\nu$, respectively.
 Similarly, if moreover $Y$ is positive, or equivalently $\nu$ is supported on the nonnegative real line $\RR_{\ge0}$, then the \emph{free multiplicative convolution} $\mu\multconv\nu$ is defined as the law of $\sqrt{Y}X\sqrt{Y}$.
+For further details the reader is referred to \cite{BV1993free}.

-The free additive convolution can be calculated by the use of the \emph{$R$-transform} since it serves as a linearizing transformation, in a similar way as the characteristic function is used to calculate the classical convolution $\ast$.
+The free additive convolution can be calculated by the use of the \emph{$R$-transform} since it serves as a linearizing transformation, in a similar way as the characteristic function is used to calculate the classical convolution.
 Although the $R$-transform is a fundamental tool to understand free convolution, one should note that, in practice, the calculation of the free convolution of two specified probability measures is very difficult since to access the $R$-transform one needs to find the inverse under composition of a certain analytic function.
-One way to circumvent this problem is to use \emph{subordination functions}, which are obtained by establishing fixed point equations.
+One way to circumvent this problem is to use \emph{subordination functions}, which can be obtained by establishing fixed point equations.

 For the case of multiplicative convolution on the nonnegative real axis, a similar situation happens: the \emph{$S$-transform} is multiplicative with respect to free multiplicative convolution and there exist subordination functions which satisfy a fixed point equation on a proper domain of the complex plane.
 However, until now, the general theory lacked a way to calculate the free multiplicative convolution of a measure on $\RR$ and a measure on $\RR_{\ge0}$, since neither an $S$-transform for general probability measures nor subordination functions are available.